tumaer/SciML/lecture/gmm.md

 ### Exponential Family

-The exponential family of distributions is a large family of distributions with shared properties, some of which we have already encountered in other courses before.
+The exponential family of distributions is a large family of distributions with shared properties, some of which we have already encountered in the previous lecture.
 Prominent members of the exponential family include:

 - Bernoulli
 - Gaussian